fakeesp/pornoficator/README.md

 # PORNO

-Install cmake and c++ compiler you need
+You need to install cmake and c++ compiler

 Clone pornoficator with --recurse